Layout API — Agent Reference

 rate-limit-exceededPer-platform rate limitBack off.
 Wait the seconds in the Retry-After header.

-square-errorSquare API returned an errorSurface a friendly message — "the merchant's system returned an error, please try again."
+pos-error / square-errorMerchant's POS / order system returned an errorSurface a friendly message — "the merchant's system returned an error, please try again."

 Never expose raw error codes or messages to the user except as friendly paraphrases — they're machine-readable for you, not user-facing copy.